fedeferrelli/fedeferrelli/README.md

 It's never late to make a "leap" of carreer and life style: I'm also an economist with more than 10 years in the financial sector, mostly in corporate finance.
 But here I am, on my way into the tech world...

-I'm curius, focused and love to learn, keep learning and learn some more.
+I'm curious, focused and love to learn, keep learning and learn some more.

-⚡ Fun fact:I make my own pasta twice a week and it's spectacular!
+:spaghetti: Fun fact:I make my own pasta twice a week and it's spectacular! :spaghetti:

 [Want to know more?](https://portfolio-fedeferrelli.vercel.app/)